fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

 The Ursa proxy is available as a [crate](https://github.com/fleek-network/ursa/tree/main/crates/ursa-proxy) in the source repository.
 You'll have to build from source every time a new update is available to have an executable.
 Also, create the configuration file, [systemd](https://en.wikipedia.org/wiki/Systemd) service, etc. This can take some time to get right, for this reason, we provide an install script to automate the processes.

 You have two options!
-Either build from source by running the install script or do it manually by following the instructions.
+Either build from the source by running the install script or do it manually by following the instructions.

-#### 1) Run the Ursa proxy install script
+#### Run the Ursa proxy install script

 ```
 curl https://get.fleek.network/install_ursa_proxy | bash
 ```

 ✨ Once completed you can move on to the next step!
-You are not required to follow the option 2 instructions to install it manually.
+You are not required to follow the manual setup installation instructions.

 #### Manual setup